 If you live in the northeast of the US, a road trip up to Montreal is a must!
 If you live elsewhere, a trip to Montreal is still a must!
 Montreal is located in Canada’s eastern Quebec province and is a city famously known for its French influence.
 Located just two hours across the US border, an easy trip up to Montreal will leave you feeling like you spent the weekend in Europe!
-Below are my recommendations for a weekend in Montreal, including what to see, eat, and do in this historic Candaian city!
+Below are my recommendations for a weekend in Montreal, including what to see, eat, and do!

 Explore Rue Jacques-Cartier

 Once you arrive in Montreal and settle in, I recommend beginning your adventure in Old Montreal.
-When my boyfriend, Nathaniel, and I first arrived in Montreal it was lunchtime so we ate at Creperie Chez Suzette (SO GOOD) and explored this area.
-This area has many narrow side streets leading off of it full of French cafes and shops.
-The cobblestoned streets in this area are so charming, and will truly make you feel like you’re in Europe!
+When I first arrived in Montreal it was lunchtime so I ate at Creperie Chez Suzette (SO GOOD) and explored this area.
+This area has so many narrow side streets full of French cafes and shops.
+The cobblestone streets in this area are so charming, and will truly make you feel like you’re in Europe!

 Visit Chateau Ramezay